asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 Often the answers I get when I start asking about TDD (and other XP practices) are very telling.
 XP is over 20 years old at this point and there is still a lot of misconceptions about TDD and the other XP practices (if people have heard of them at all).

-The most common response I get when I ask about whether the interviewee practices, encourages, or values TDD is, _"Yeah, the team writes unit tests."_ People too often conflate the act of unit testing with TDD.
-Somewhat less frequently I hear statements like _"I think TDD is really good, but my team doesn't do it.
+The most common response I hear when I ask about whether the interviewee practices, encourages, or values TDD is, _"Yeah, the team writes unit tests."_ People too often conflate the act of unit testing with TDD.
+I also commonly hear statements like _"I think TDD is a great practice, but my team doesn't do it.
 It's not my place to tell the team how to write code."_ True, you shouldn't **tell** the team how to write code but you should coach, show, and encourage them to learn these practices.
+Frustratingly, I've heard these exact comments by people who come into companies as "agile change agents" and are supposed to be coaching teams on agile practices.
+These people ignore the development practices entirely, but that's a discussion for another day.

 ## Coaching TDD